Our commitment towards responsible gambling

 - Do you feel depressed or even suicidal because of your gambling?

-If you are answering 'yes' to some of these questions, then it is likely that a gambling problem exists.
+If you feel you are answering 'yes' to the above questions, then it is likely that a gambling problem exists.
 For friendly and helpful advice from trained counsellors call the GamCare helpline on 0845 6000 133.
-The helpline operates between 8am and midnight, 7 days a week.
-Calls outside of these hours will be taken by a message taking service.
+The helpline is open from 8am and midnight, 7 days a week.

 Sometimes just telling someone about your problem can be a relief and it is the first step towards dealing with your problem.
 You can also visit the Gamble Aware website www.gambleaware.co.uk for more information and advice.

-If you would like to be excluded from The Royal British Legion's raffles and weekly Poppy Lottery, you can complete our online self exclusion form.
+If you are experiencing problems with gambling and would like to request that The Royal British Legion excludes you from its prize-led fundraising activities, including its raffles and lotteries, you can complete our online self exclusion form.

-The Royal British Legion and Royal British Legion Poppy Lottery Limited are proud to support The Responsible Gambling Trust with a regular donation to help with problem gambling research, education, and treatment.
+The Royal British Legion (RBL) and Royal British Legion Poppy Lottery Limited (RBLPL) are proud to support The Responsible Gambling Trust with a regular donation via our membership of the Lotteries Council, to help with problem gambling research, education, and treatment.